-6 On May 5, 2008, a mediation session was scheduled for June 12, 2008.
 However, on the same day, because Tanaka did not cancel the scheduled auction sale of the Tavern but only postponed it subject to two conditions, the Santiagos commenced an action against Tanaka asserting several claims.
-On May 7, 2008, the Santiagos filed
+On May 7, 2008, the Santiagos filed a Motion for Temporary Restraining Order and a Motion for Preliminary Injunction, both seeking to "prevent and preclude" Tanaka from proceeding with the foreclosure auction.
+The circuit court denied the Motion for Temporary Restraining [620] [145] Order and scheduled a hearing on the Santiagos' Motion for Preliminary Injunction for June 17, 2008.

-Upon learning of the Santiagos' lawsuit, Tanaka's counsel informed the Santiagos' counsel, on May 15, 2008, that postponement offer was being withdrawn, the note and mortgage "ha[d] been duly accelerated," and the "entire debt ... [wa]s due and payable immediately."
-On June 3, 2008, the Santiagos and Tanaka agreed to engage in mediation and to postpone the foreclosure auction during the pendency of mediation, subject to the Santiagos' "full compliance with their payment obligations" and withdrawal of their Motion for Preliminary Injunction.
+Upon learning of the Santiagos' lawsuit, informed the counsel Tanaka's Santiagos' counsel, on May 15, 2008, that the postponement offer was being withdrawn, the note and mortgage "ha[d] been duly accelerated," and the "entire debt . . . [wa]s due and payable immediately."
+On June 3, 2008, the Santiagos and Tanaka agreed to engage in mediation and to postpone the foreclosure auction during the pendency of mediation, subject to the Santiagos' [20] "full compliance with obligations" and payment their Motion for withdrawal of their

+Preliminary Injunction.
 Subsequently, on July 14, 2008, Tanaka filed a mediator's declaration of impasse and announced that she was "proceed[ing] with the public auction" on August 14, 2008.